 As a credit granting organization, maintaining robust credit quality is a fundamental aspect of our risk management framework.
 The credit union consistently upholds stringent standards for evaluating credit quality, reflecting our commitment to prudent lending practices.
-The delinquency rate greater than 90 days decreased to .08% of loans as of December 31, 2023.
-A marginal improvement from the previous year's .10%, We are very pleased with this result and attribute the success not only to our quality lending department but also to the cooperative efforts of our valued members.
+The delinquency rate greater than 90 days increased to .13% of loans as of December 31, 2024.
+A marginal increase from the previous year's .08%.
+We are satisfied with this result and attribute the success not only to our quality lending department but also to the cooperative efforts of our valued members.
 Our level of delinquency compares favorably to levels experienced by our peer credit union group in Saskatchewan and remains below the Saskatchewan credit union system average.

 Radius Credit Union actively monitors its exposure to potential credit losses and maintains adequate provisions for both general and specific loan allowances accordingly.
 Our lending department conducts quarterly reviews, supplemented by detailed annual file assessments to identify and address any areas of concern requiring adjustment.
-This year we observed an increase in the allowance numbers, with an additional \$40 thousand allocated to the specific allowance and a further \$177 thousand write-down related to a Moose Jaw Condo development property.
+This year we observed a very small decrease in the allowance numbers of just over \$3.0 thousand.

-In 2023, both internal and external audits were conducted, with all findings supporting and commending the quality of our loan portfolio and underwriting practices.
+In 2024, both internal, external and regulatory audits were conducted, with all findings supporting and commending the quality of our loan portfolio and underwriting practices.
 These reviews underscore our ongoing commitment to maintaining the highest standards of credit quality and risk management.